leontristain/modnotes/windhelm/plan.md

 Second, multiple addons can be merged together into "addon packs".
 See [How Contributions Will Be Managed](#how-contributions-will-be-managed).
 Addon authors are expected to provide permissions for them to be curated into addon packs, in which case plugin count would become less of an issue.

-If your addon does not fit into the limit of an ESPFE, and you feel strongly about maintaining distribution control such that you don't want to provide permission to include into addon packs, then I think it's likely that you have created a large, extensive, and high-quality mod that took lots of time and effort.
+If your addon does not fit into the limit of an ESPFE, and you feel strongly about maintaining distribution control and don't want to provide permission to include into addon packs, then I think it's likely that you have created a large, extensive, and high-quality mod that took lots of time and effort.
 In that case, perhaps it is deserving of an ESP slot of its own, in the same way as, say, Morskom Estate deserves its own ESP slot in a modlist that overhauls Dawnstar, and Drengin's Blue Palace Terrace deserves its own ESP slot in a modlist that overhauls Solitude.
 Perhaps we can then say the additional ESP slot is no more an issue than what folks should already be used to.

 ## Concerns Regarding Overlapping Content